finanalyst/RF-Draft/RakuFoundationRegulations.md

 <span class="para" id="688440d"></span>All actions by default are left to the Secretary to be executed or taken; the Executive Board may decide to delegate an action to another member of the Executive Board.

-<span class="para" id="3121cd9"></span>In the event that circumstances change between the formulation of an Action and the time when the Action is to be executed, and the Action needs to be executed in a timely manner, the Chairman and the Secretary shall decide how to proceed, and to report the matter at the next meeting of the Executive Board.
+<span class="para" id="bbe90b0"></span>In the event that circumstances change between the formulation of an Action and the time when the Action is to be executed, and the Action needs to be executed in a timely manner, the Chair and the Secretary shall decide how to proceed, and to report the matter at the next meeting of the Executive Board.

-<span class="para" id="cf4a9c0"></span>In the event of a minute being found to be ambiguous, the Secretary, in consultation with the Chairman shall decide how the minute is to be interpretted, and their conclusion shall be reported at the next Executive Board meeting.
+<span class="para" id="a882dbb"></span>In the event of a minute being found to be ambiguous, the Secretary, in consultation with the Chair shall decide how the minute is to be interpretted, and their conclusion shall be reported at the next Executive Board meeting.

 <div id="Important and Foundational Actions"></div><div id="Important_and_Foundational_Actions"></div>